zzstack/electron/docs/api/web-contents.md

 * `css` String

-Returns `Promise<String>` - A promise that resolves with the result of the method or is rejected if the result of the method is a rejected promise.
+Returns `Promise<String>` - A promise that resolves with a key for the inserted CSS that can later be used to remove the CSS via `contents.removeInsertedCSS(key)`.

 Injects CSS into the current web page and returns a unique key for the inserted stylesheet.